 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Endometriosis — it sounds like a Harry Potter spell, but it’s actually a chronic condition in which tissue that normally grows inside your uterus (and is shed during your menstrual cycle) instead grows outside of it.
+Endometriosis — it sounds like a Harry Potter spell, but it’s actually a chronic condition where endometrial cells that resemble the uterus lining, which grows inside your uterus, grow outside the uterus.

 During menstruation, the uterine tissue becomes inflamed and puts pressure on your nerves.
 Not so cuterus, amirite?